Stiffstream/restinio/README.md

 ## Why creating yet another library of that kind?

-Well, there are lots of libraries and frameworks of all sorts of complexity and maturety for building REST service in C++.
+Well, there are lots of libraries and frameworks of all sorts of complexity and maturity for building REST service in C++.
 Isn't it really a [NIH syndrom](https://en.wikipedia.org/wiki/Not_invented_here)?